tk421bsod/maximilian/HOSTING.md

 - WSL (if on Windows)

 Start by downloading the source code in this repository.
 I recommend cloning the repository using `git clone https://github.com/tk421bsod/maximilian`.

-Then, run setup.sh and follow the prompts it gives you.
+Then, run the setup script (`bash setup.sh`) and follow the prompts it gives you.
 It'll install almost everything Maximilian needs (python, mariadb, pip, python packages, etc) and set them up.

 Now you're ready to run Maximilian.
 Just run `python3 main.py`.